WebSocket / Web Interface Server

 }

-// containing the "X-Forwarded-Proto: https" header to be treated
+// any connection carrying the "X-Forwarded-Proto: https" header as

 proxied: true